Awis13/AI-Code-reviewer/README.md

-# Hey there, welcome to our Code Review Platform Prototype!
+# Hey there, welcome to my Code Review Platform Prototype!
-Alright, let's cut the chase.
+Alright, let's cut to the chase.
 What is this thing?

 ![](003.png)

 This is a super cool prototype of a web app that helps you review your C code.
 Yes, you heard it right, it's like your buddy who checks your code.

 And who's the buddy?
 It's none other than the highly advanced AI - OpenAI's GPT-4 model.
 So no more begging for code reviews, GPT-4 got your back!

 ![](001.png)

 ## What's in the box?